Kitware/SMQTK/README.md

 ## Dependencies
-In order to provide basic functionality, the python packages listed in the ``requirements.txt`` are required.
+In order to provide basic functionality:

+* Build SMQTK via CMAKE.
+  * Currently, a naive CMake configuration (no modifications to options) is acceptable for basic functionality.
+  * Requred because of a generated python configuration file.
+    * template files:
+      * python/smqtk\_config.build.py.in
+      * python/smqtk\_config.install.py.in
+    * A manually constructed `smqtk_config.py` may be placed in the `<source>/python/` directory if desired.
+* Install python packages detailed in the `requirements.*.txt` files.

 In order to run provided SMQTKSearchApp web application, the following are  additionally required:

 * MongoDB
   * MongoDB is required for the Web application for session storage.
     This allows the Flask application API to modify session contents when within AJAX routines.
     This required for asynchronous user-session state interaction/modification.
   * This is not a permanent requirement as other mediums can be used for this purpose, however they would need implementation.

+### CMake Build
+Navagate to where the build products should be located.
+It is recommended that this not be the source tree.
+Build products include some C/C++ libraries, python modules and generated scripts.

+If the desired build directory, and run the following, filling in ``<...>`` with appropriate values:

+    $ cmake <source_dir_path>

+Optionally, the `ccmake` command line utility, or the GUI version, may be run in order to modify options for building additional modules.
+Currently, the selection is very minimal, but may be expanded over time.

 ### Installing Python dependencies
 There are two files that list required python packages:

 * requirements.conda.txt
 * requirements.pip.txt

 Required packages have been split up this way because conda does not provide all packages that pip can.
 While conda is generally considered the preferred method of acquiring python dependencies due to their pre-built nature, some of our requirements are not available through conda.